Louis Edwards: Controversies

+In 1966, a report by the Manchester City Council complained of the bad supplies they were getting and said the firm delivered the worst meat to the poorest parts of the city.
+In 1978 the company was fined for poor quality and excess fat in the meat supplied for Cheshire County Council's schools.

-An investigation by the Granada Television/ITV investigative journalism series World in Action was broadcast on 28 January 1980.
-Compilation of the programme began in February 1979.
-It alleged there were illegal share deals involving large cash payments and false documentation, secret cash payments to council and company staff to win contracts for his business, and secret payments by United from a special fund for inducements to sign footballers throughout the 1960s and 1970s.
+An investigation by the Granada Television/ITV investigative journalism series World in Action was broadcast on 28 January 1980 based on compilation that began in January 1979.
+The program alleged there Louis Edwards was illegal share deals involving false documentation and large secret cash payments to the Manchester City Council and company staff to win contracts for his business.

+It also alleged that Manchester United used money from a special fund for inducements to sign footballers throughout the 1960s and 1970s.
 In one case in the early 1960s, it was alleged that a bribe of £5,000 was paid to the parents of Peter Lorimer, a promising young player whom the club had wanted to recruit.
-The money was later returned when the player chose Leeds United instead though this was a clear breach of football association rules.
-The programme explained how Edwards quietly acquired his majority shareholding at Manchester United in the early 1960s and then bolstered his family's holding in the late 1970s in prepaparation for the controversial rights issue.
+The money was later returned when the player chose Leeds United instead, though this was a clear breach of Football Association rules.
+The programme explained how Edwards quietly acquired his majority shareholding at Manchester United in the early 1960s and then bolstered his family's holding in the late 1970s in preparation for the controversial rights issue.

-In 1966, a report by Manchester Council complained of the bad supplies they were getting and said the firm delivered the worst meat to the poorest parts of the city.
-In 1978 the company was fined under the Food and Drugs Act (not sure what act this refers to but the link is wrong) for poor quality and excess fat in the meat supplied for Cheshire County Council's schools.
-On 12 February, Manchester Police said they were going to investigate the allegations made against both Louis Edwards and Manchester United.
+On 12 February, Manchester City Police said they were going to investigate the allegations made against both Louis Edwards and Manchester United.

 Death

 Edwards himself hired a firm of lawyers to go through his business transactions and private papers in order to build evidence against all the charges levelled at him.
-He never got the chance.
-Edwards suffered a massive heart attack and died in the bath on the evening of 25 February 1980.
+However, Edwards suffered a massive heart attack and died in the bath on the evening of Monday, 25 February 1980.
 The FA decided against a formal investigation and merely discussed the issue.
-The case was dropped because of a lack of evidence.
+The case was eventually dropped because of a lack of evidence.